Lotfullah21/HTML-CSS/html/06-forms/form-advanced/README.md

 # Input Types:

-There are different input types and each server a specific purpose, one for password setup, another for name setup and so on.
+There are different input types and each serves a specific purpose, one for password setup, another for name setup and so on.

 One of the best practices is to use labels along the side the inputs, because it makes clearer for the user which input fields belongs to which label.